johndpope/gnosis.js/README.md

 Testing
 =======

-`gnosis.js` has an integration test suite that interacts with the actual factserver and contracts deployed to a TestRPC.
+`gnosis.js` has an integration test suite that interacts with the actual API and contracts deployed to a TestRPC.
 See `test/integration/README.md` for instructions.

-`gnosis.js` has a Mocha unit test suite.
-Run it with `npm test`.
-As of this writing, it only has tests for forecasting code that isn't currently used, and these tests were broken as the tests were reorganized.
-When price charts are reimplemented, we should update these tests to work again.